 What we are seeing in this supply chain model and these simulations is the mental model you created and the intuitive understanding or “street smarts” you have acquired that enable you to comprehend and manage the business.
 This mental model enables you to run scenarios in your head and see how the different parts work together, the products, facilities, vehicles, and routes, and how changes to one affect all the others.
 (This article picks up where the previous one, Supply Chains of Rome — The Olive Oil Trade, left off.)
 Continue reading

 In SCM Globe, supply chains are created by comginations of the four supply chain entities – Products, Facilities, Vehicles, Routes.
 So to build a model of any supply chain involves defining the characteristics of these four entities and then combining them to create supply chain you are modeling.
 Continue reading

 In the spirit of the saying, “amateurs talk strategy and professionals talk logistics”, lets look at the campaigns of Alexander the Great.
 For those who think that his greatness was only due to his ability to dream up bold moves and cut a dashing figure in the saddle – think again.

 Alexander was a master of supply chain management and he could not have succeeded otherwise.
 Continue reading

 As the saying goes, “It’s not what you know, but what you can remember when you need it.”
 Since there is an infinite amount of detail in any situation, the trick is to find useful models that capture the salient facts and provide a framework to organize the rest of the relevant details.

 SCM Globe is a way to model the salient facts of any supply chain anywhere in the world.
 Continue reading

-Watch this 10 minute intro video to get a quick understanding of how to create supply chains in SCM Globe.
-It’s all about defining and combining just four entities: 1) Products; 2) Facilities; 3) Vehicles; and 4) Routes.
-Continue reading
+This video is the first of the short video tutorials (see the other videos here).
+Get a quick understanding of how to create supply chains in SCM Globe.
+It’s all about defining and combining just four entities: 1) Products; 2) Facilities; 3) Vehicles; and 4) Routes… Continue reading